 Look for job vacancies at:

-There are also vacancies advertised on more general (non-specialist) job search sites.
-Keep an eye on LinkedIn and social media pages of potential employers as they may advertise roles this way.
+Vacancies are also advertised on more general (non-specialist) job search sites.
+You should keep an eye on LinkedIn and the social media pages of potential employers as they may advertise roles this way.

 There are graduate scheme opportunities related to cyber and information security.
 Do your research well in advance so you don't miss out on application windows.

 Where no suitable job is advertised, you can make a speculative application to a company using a CV and cover letter.
 Seek support from your careers service and, ideally, have your application checked before sending it off.

 Training often takes place on the job, and you may receive mentoring support and advice from more experienced colleagues.

 Once you're working in the field, it's important to keep up to date with developments.
 You may be able to access industry information, events and networking opportunities through, for example:

 Some employers, such as those offering graduate training schemes, may fund you to complete an MSc in information/cyber security while you're on the programme.